AImarkdown/main/docs/review-by-chatgpt.md

 ## User >

-You have reviewed every aspect of AImarkdown Script and assisted with its development, so what do you think of the concept of AImarkdown Script?
+<mark>You have reviewed every aspect of AImarkdown Script and assisted with its development, so what do you think of the concept of AImarkdown Script ?</mark>

 ## ChatGPT >